-A tremendous number of higher education institutions have upgraded their advancement CRMs in the last two years, migrating away from legacy systems of 20 or more years.
-A key factor precipitating this flux of activity is that several widely used legacy advancement systems have been sunset.
-Another even more causative factor is the inability of legacy systems to support the needs of the modern constituent, which is critical to fundraising and increasing institutional endowments.
-As higher education rebounds from the COVID-19 financial ramifications, a critical lesson learned is the institutional imperative to increase endowments to augment revenue streams in times of need.
+Many higher education institutions have selected new advancement CRM solutions in the last two years, migrating away from legacy systems of 20 or more years.
+A key factor is that several widely used legacy advancement systems have been sunset.
+Another even more causative factor is the inability of legacy systems to support the needs of the modern constituent, which is critical to fundraising and increasing institutional endowments that can augment revenue streams in times of need.

-When an institution embarks on the selection and evaluation of a new advancement CRM solutions, it is critical to understand the solution and vendor’s fit and alignment with the institution in addition to the solution’s functional and technical capabilities.
-For example, does the solution (functionally and technically) flex to the institution’s technology ecosystem and required use cases?
+When institutions select and evaluate new advancement CRM solutions, it is critical to understand the vendor’s cultural alignment with the institution in addition to the solution’s functional and technical capabilities.
+For example, does the solution (functionally and technically) align with the institution’s technology ecosystem and support its business processes?
 Also, how well does the selected solution work with the institution’s resources and culture?
 This blog post will explore key factors to consider prior to selecting an advancement CRM.

-Project success is dependent on user adoption, and change management is critical to user adoption.
+Since project success is heavily dependent on user adoption, change management is critical.
 Change management often gets overlooked or is underserved in advancement CRM projects.
-In recent interviews with institutions that have modernized their advancement system, lack of adequate change management is one of the most frequently called out lessons learned.
+In recent interviews with institutions that have modernized their advancement system, the lack of adequate change management is one of the lessons learned most frequently called out.

 Organizational and cultural change management works to ensure the success and adoption of the new system and its processes.
 Institutions are addressing change management from both a functional and technical perspective.
 Research and lessons learned show that the earlier change management efforts begin, the greater the user adoption.
 User adoption requires repetitive communications and messaging that socializes new and improved processes.
 Project awareness, collaboration, and trust help drive cultural change and user adoption.